avanishsubbiah/termimation/README.md

 This was inspired by -- and is a much more general version of -- [malav097's shell-emotions](https://github.com/malav097/shell-emotions).
 Suggestions and pull requests are welcome.

+NOTE: This is a modified fork of termination that will instead save the generated ascii frames as seperate text files named from 0-N frames.

 ## Usage
 `termimation input.gif` will convert the GIF into a series of images (in `/tmp/`), convert those into an array of text, and display the elements of that array successively to play the animation.